Jhynn/blogger-api/README.md

 It was largely based on the project developed in the course "[Aprenda Golang do Zero!
 Desenvolva uma APLICAÇÃO COMPLETA!](https://www.udemy.com/course/aprenda-golang-do-zero-desenvolva-uma-aplicacao-completa/)" by [Otávio Augusto Gallego](https://github.com/OtavioGallego) (he teach very well, I recommend him).
- However, I feel the need to apply some improvements, I also used Go's native mux: [ServeMux](https://pkg.go.dev/net/http#ServeMux).
+ However, I feel the need to apply some improvements, which I'll implement soon.
+ I also used Go's native mux: [ServeMux](https://pkg.go.dev/net/http#ServeMux).

  The application is pretty simple, you can learn a lot of things though.
 For instance: authentication and security for it, middlewares, repository pattern, generic implementation of responses for the API.